University Guide

 Notre Dame operates with a significantly lower combo threshold than the sector average.
 In recent years (2024-2025), combos as low as 1.56 have received interview invitations - well below the usual 1.68.

-CASPer is used as a supplementary assessment lens, and the interview is a panel format (not MMI).
+Notre Dame is one of the only postgraduate medicine pathways where CASPer is formally part of selection.
+CASPer sits alongside GPA, unweighted GAMSAT and bonus points; the other postgraduate universities outside UoW/UNDS/UNDF do not factor CASPer at all.
 Strong interpersonal performance can compensate for a lower academic profile, making Notre Dame an important option for students whose numbers are borderline.

 University of Sydney - GAMSAT Only